Ellie Mills: Casting

-Baxendale made her first on-screen appearance as Ellie during the episode broadcast on 22 February 2002.
+Ellie is Baxendale's first regular television role after graduating from drama school.
+Of her casting, Baxendale stated she was "thrilled" to appear in Hollyoaks, adding "it's a big step for me".
+Baxendale made her first on-screen appearance as Ellie during the episode broadcast on 15 February 2002.
+Her first scenes feature her breaking into the Hunter family home and looking through her old family photograph albums.
 She told Steve Hendry from the Sunday Mail that "coming into it is exciting.
 I'm working with people I've been watching for a long time, but they have made me welcome."